 it "pruning back".
 Some call it firewood.
 I haven't made

 up my mind.

-is precarious at the moment due to the presence of the
+the Villa is precarious at the moment due to the

 Elia Mannetta, the engineer from Baltimore who built the new aquarium in Genoa, will be in Naples in a week or so to help decide if the city of Naples needs a new aquarium and, if so, where to put it.
 There are three candidates: (1) in San Giovanni a Teduccio, a suburb of Naples just to the east along the coast; (2) Bagnoli, where a new aquarium would fit in nicely with the pedagogical ambitions of the Science City exposition and fair grounds as well as with a general rejuvenation of the area after decades of decay; (3) in the Villa Comunale, where a new aquarium would take the place of the older one, the Anton Dohrn Aquarium, in place since the 1870s.
 Choice number 2, Bagnoli, is probably the strongest candidate.

 Very few Neapolitans would

 like to see the Villa Comunale dug up and closed again

 (as it was a few years ago for restoration) or see the

 current aquarium demolished.
 It fits in with the general

 fountains, gazebo/bandstands, etc.—though that, too, has